ARM-software/ebbr/source/chapter2-uefi.rst

 use ResetSystem() to reset the system.

-If firmware doesn't support ResetSystem() during runtime services, then the call will immediately return, and the OS should fall back to an architecture or platform specific reset mechanism.
+If firmware doesn't support ResetSystem() during runtime services, then the call will immediately return, and the OS should fall back to an architecture- or platform-specific reset mechanism.

 On AArch64 platforms implementing [PSCI]_,
 if ResetSystem() is not implemented then the Operating System should fall